A.J. Pollock Player Props: Mariners vs. Brewers

 A.J.
 Pollock At The Plate

-- Pollock has two home runs and three walks while hitting .125.
+- Pollock is hitting .125 with two home runs and three walks.

-- Pollock has gotten a hit in two of nine games this season, and had multiple hits in one of those games.
+- Twice in nine games this year, Pollock has gotten aboard via a hit, and he had multiple hits in one of those games.

+- He has homered in one of nine games, and in 7.1% of his plate appearances.

 - Pollock has driven in a run in two games this year, with multiple runs batted in once.